OverviewGeographical classification: The Scandes > Jotunheimen > Kyrkja

 If you are arriving from Lom, take highway 55 “Sognefjell" road travelling towards Turtagro and drive through Bøverdalen valley.
 After 20 km you will pass Elveseter Hotel on the right hand side of the road.
 Continue for another 6 km, before taking a left turn on the private toll road towards Leirvassbu.
 The crossroad is marked "Leirvassbu".
 If you are travelling from Årdal or Sogndal, you must take a right turn approximately 16 km after passing the highest point of the "Sognefjell" road.

-The road leading from route 55 to Leirvassbu is a private toll road (fee NOK 60).
-It is open from the start of the summer season, 29th of June, until the end of September..
+The road starting from the Sognefjell road and leading to Leirvassbu is a private toll road (fee NOK 60).
+It is open from the beginning of the summer season, 29th of June, until the end of September.

 Kyrkja Standard Route from LeirvassbuKyrkja Standard Route report

 Summit altitude: 2032 m